 Honey Garlic Sauce

 There’s something about the combination of honey and garlic which makes me weak at the knees.
-Alongside the garlic and honey, there’s just a few other ingredients that really complete this sauce.
+There’s just a few other ingredients that really complete this sauce:

 Honey Garlic Sauce Ingredients